Harriet Tubman: Birth and family

 Tubman was born Araminta "Minty" Ross to enslaved parents, Harriet ("Rit") Green and Ben Ross.
 Rit was enslaved by Mary Pattison Brodess (and later her son Edward).
 Ben was enslaved by Anthony Thompson, who became Mary Brodess's second husband, and who ran a large plantation near the Blackwater River in the Madison area of Dorchester County, Maryland.

-As with many enslaved people in the United States, neither the exact year nor place of Tubman's birth is known, and historians differ as to the best estimate.
-Kate Larson records the year as 1822, based on a midwife payment and several other historical documents, including her runaway advertisement, while Jean Humez says "the best current evidence suggests that Tubman was born in 1820, but it might have been a year or two later".
-Catherine Clinton notes that Tubman reported the year of her birth as 1825, while her death certificate lists 1815 and her gravestone lists 1820.
+As with many enslaved people in the United States, neither the exact year nor place of Tubman's birth is known.
+Tubman reported the year of her birth as 1825, while her death certificate lists 1815 and her gravestone lists 1820.
+Historian Kate Larson's 2004 biography of Tubman records the year as 1822, based on a midwife payment and several other historical documents, including her runaway advertisement.
+Based on Larson's work, more recent biographies have accepted March 1822 as the most likely timing of Tubman's birth.

 Tubman's maternal grandmother, Modesty, arrived in the U.S. on a slave ship from Africa; no information is available about her other ancestors.
 As a child, Tubman was told that she seemed like an Ashanti person because of her character traits, though no evidence has been found to confirm or deny this lineage.
 Her mother, Rit (who may have had a white father), was a cook for the Brodess family.
 Her father, Ben, was a skilled woodsman who managed the timber work on Thompson's plantation.
-They married around 1808 and, according to court records, had nine children together: Linah, Mariah Ritty, Soph, Robert, Minty (Harriet), Ben, Rachel, Henry, and Moses.
+They married around 1808, and according to court records, had nine children together: Linah, Mariah Ritty, Soph, Robert, Minty (Harriet), Ben, Rachel, Henry, and Moses.

 Rit struggled to keep her family together as slavery threatened to tear it apart.
 Edward Brodess sold three of her daughters (Linah, Mariah Ritty, and Soph), separating them from the family forever.
 When a trader from Georgia approached Brodess about buying Rit's youngest son, Moses, she hid him for a month, aided by other enslaved people and freedmen in the community.
-At one point she confronted her enslaver about the sale.
+At one point she confronted Brodess about the sale.
 Finally, Brodess and "the Georgia man" came toward the slave quarters to seize the child, where Rit told them, "You are after my son; but the first man that comes into my house, I will split his head open."
 Brodess backed away and abandoned the sale.
 Tubman's biographers agree that stories told about this event within the family influenced her belief in the possibilities of resistance.